kkhaledhamed/Spartan6---DSP48A1/README.md

 QuestaSim Integration: Usage of do files to run the QuestaSim flow and capture waveforms for analysis.

 ## Directory Structure
+Top Module (DSP48A1): Contains the RTL code for the DSP48A1 slice.
+Block Module (BLOCK): The building block used in this design.
-src/: Contains the RTL code for the DSP48A1 slice. testbench/: Includes the testbench code and do files for simulation. constraints/: Timing constraints file for the design. vivado/: Project files for elaboration, synthesis, and implementation in Vivado. results/: Output snippets from QuestaSim and Vivado, including waveforms, schematics, utilization, and timing reports.
+Testbench: Includes the testbench code and do file for simulation.
+Constraints File: Timing constraints file for the design.
+Vivado/: Project files for elaboration, synthesis, and implementation in Vivado. results/: Output snippets from QuestaSim and Vivado, including waveforms, schematics, utilization, and timing reports.

 ## Some Snippets :